lukmanr/CLVPipelines/README.md

 - An example custom Kubeflow Pipeline Component.
 The component is a wrapper around **AutoML Tables API**.
 - The definition of the base image used by Lightweight Python components used in some pipelines.

-To run the code samples you need to set up a Google Cloud Platform (GCP) project with the following GCP services enabled:
+To run the pipelines you need to set up a Google Cloud Platform (GCP) project with the following GCP services enabled:
 - Google Kubernetes Engine (GKE)
 - BigQuery
 - Dataproc